 2] Stateless Firewall or Packet-filtering Firewall

 A stateless firewall is also known as a packet-filtering firewall.
 What we have here is the oldest and most basic type of firewall currently available.
 Compared to others, this type of firewall operates inline at the network’s perimeter.
-We should note that firewalls such as these do not route packets, but instead, they will compare every packet received to a set of predefined rules.
+We should note that firewalls such as these do not route packets, but instead, they compare every packet received to a set of predefined rules.

 Packet-filtering Firewall advantages: